mdiaz683/anomaly-detection-pdfs/README.md

 https://www.kaggle.com/datasets/dhoogla/cic-evasive-pdfmal2022

-🔐 Security Precautions
-All analysis was conducted on structured metadata only.
+🔐 Security Precautions: All analysis was conducted on structured metadata only.
 No raw PDF files were opened to ensure safety.